ECTS

 The training is open to holders of:

-- a Bachelor's degree in Science and Technology in "Chemical and Biological Sciences" and "Life and Earth Sciences
+- A Bachelor's degree in Science and Technology with a major in "Chemical and Biological Sciences" and "Life and Earth Sciences"

-- other science and technology licenses, or equivalent and validation of prior experience, for professionals, selection based on a portfolio
+- Other science and technology degrees, or equivalent, and validation of prior learning for professionals, selection based on application

-- a diploma of University Bachelor of Technology in Biological Engineering.
+- a Bachelor of Science degree in Biological Engineering.

 French & European students: